KNR8070/academic_webpage_KNR/starters/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a research scholar at the Centre for Atmospheric Sciences, Indian Institute of Technology Delhi.
+I am a research scientist at the National Centre for Atmospheric Sciences, Department of Meteorology, University of Reading.
 My primary research interests include land surface modeling, crop modeling, and associated surface fluxes.
 I also have expertise in wind farm layout optimization using machine learning.
-I am part of the IIT Delhi team of the ISRO-IITD Geosphere-Biosphere Program (GBP), which aims to improve the CLM5 land surface model to simulate Indian agroecosystems accurately.
+I am part of the CONCERTO project, which aims to improve the vegetation representation in land surface models to simulate carbin, energy, and water fluxes accurately.
 {style="text-align: justify;"}